brillout/goldpage/docs/csr-and-ssr-explained.md

   route: '/ssr-example',
   view: SomeText,

-  // SSR renders the page to HTML.
+  // We do SSR: we render the page to HTML.
   renderToHtml: true,

   // We do SSR only: we don't render the page to the DOM.